-A man has pleaded guilty to breaking Covid rules after he threw a boat party during the pandemic.
+A man has has been sentenced after he pleaded guilty to breaking Covid rules after he threw a boat party during the pandemic.

 Jordy Nicholas Van Duijvenbode, 31 (19.07.89), of no fixed address, pleaded guilty at Stratford Magistrates’ Court on Friday 30 April, after approximately 30 people gathered for a party on a house boat in Hackney.

 He appeared again at Stratford Magistrates' Court on Friday, 4 June where he was fined a total of £1902, consisting of £1161 fine, costs of £625 with a victim surcharge of £116.

 Van Duijvenbode's boat was seized earlier this year and removed from the canal by the Canal and River Trust after the offences in February

 Police received several calls in the early hours of Saturday, 13 February to reports of a large number of people playing music on a boat on the River Lea between Tottenham Lock and Hackney.
 Officers responded and located the boat off Hackney Marshes at approximately 04:20hrs.

 Van Duijvenbode was identified as the organiser and, on Sunday, 14 February, charged under the Health Protection Regulations with one count of holding a gathering of more than 30 people.
 He was also charged with one count of participating in a gathering of two or more people.
 The second charge relates to an incident earlier in February.